fidelnamisi/sandbox/_posts/2022-08-16-How-To-Read-A-Book.md

             -   _Check the Index_, if present.
 Note the range of topics and other books and authors that have been referred to.
 Note and crucial-looking terms, and track them down in the text and see how they've been used.
             -   _Read the publisher's blurb._
             -   From the knowledge gleaned above, _look at the chapters that seem to be pivotal_ to the author's arguments.
 Read the introductions and conclusions.
-            -   _Read the last few pages_, bunting for the author's summary of the work.
+            -   _Read the last few pages_, hunting for the author's summary of the work.
             -   _Dip in and out_ - sampling randomly.
 -   **Q2: What is the book about, as a whole?**
     -   Reading Level: Inspectional